opensciencegrid/StashCache/docs/admin/install.md

 4. Mount the disk that will be used for the cache to */stash* and set owner of the directory to `*xrootd:xrootd*` user.

-:heavy_exclamation_mark: Note:
+!!!
+Note:
-If installing authenticated StashCache, you need additional packages to be installed:
+:heavy_exclamation_mark: If installing authenticated StashCache, you need additional packages to be installed:
 ```
    [root@client ~]$ yum install xrootd-lcmaps
 ```